hatscode/hcia-security/Mocks/mock5.md

   **Answer:** A. True

   **Answer Analysis:**
-    - SM3 (not SNM3) is a cryptographic hash algorithm developed by the Chinese National Cryptography Administration for digital signatures, authentication, and random number generation in secure applications.
+    - SM3 is a cryptographic hash algorithm developed by the Chinese National Cryptography Administration for digital signatures, authentication, and random number generation in secure applications.
   </details>

 ---